conatus/postmodernist/readme.md

 Thanks for downloading!

 Modernist is a flexible, minimal theme focused on great typography.
 An invisible design to let you and your users focus on your content.
-Based on the design ideas of Jan Tschichold, Josef MŸller-Brockmann, Dieter Rams, and other modernists.
+Based on the design ideas of Jan Tschichold, Josef Muller-Brockmann, Dieter Rams, and other modernists.
 Supports widgets, SEO optimized, clean and documented code, fast to load, WordPress 3.0.1 tested.
 Works in IE 6 & superior and all versions of Safari/Firefox/Opera.
 Includes CSS3 buttons.

 Postmodernist is an adaption of that theme to the [Blueprint CSS](http://www.blueprintcss.org/), with additional bells and whistles for the homepage of [Alex Andrews](http://alexandrews.info).
 The name Postmodernist refers to the relation between this theme and the Modernist theme, and does not reflect the relation of modernism to postmodernism!